Treinreis Schotland

 Transfer

-Transfer from Glasgow Queen Street, Glasgow City to Holiday Inn Glasgow City Centre Theatreland, an IHG Hotel
+Transfer from Glasgow Queen Street, Glasgow City to Holiday Inn Glasgow City Centre Theatreland by IHG

 26 Feb